-- 4. Administrative Withdrawal If, based on the evidence available and/or submitted for consideration by the student, it is the opinion of the Dean of Student Engagement, in consultation with the Director of the Counseling Center, Provost, or other appropriate personnel, that the student constitutes a potential risk, the student may be placed on an administrative withdrawal for a designated period of time (typically a period of semesters or years).
-Following an administrative withdrawal, authorization from the Dean of Student Engagement or designee must be issued before the student can be considered for readmission from the College's admission staff. - 5.
-Dismissal of Student If, based on the evidence available and/or submitted for consideration by the student, it is the opinion of the Dean of Student Engagement, in consultation with the Director of the Counseling Center, Provost, or other appropriate personnel, that the student constitutes a substantial risk, the student may be permanently dismissed from the institution without the potential to reenroll.
+4. Administrative Withdrawal - If, based on the evidence available and/or submitted for consideration by the student, it is the opinion of the Dean of Student Engagement, in consultation with the Director of the Counseling Center, Provost, or other appropriate medical personnel, that the student constitutes a potential risk, the student may be placed on an administrative withdrawal for a designated period of time (typically a period of semesters or years).
+Following an administrative withdrawal, authorization from the Dean of Student Engagement or designee must be issued before the student can be considered for readmission from the College's admission staff.

+5. Dismissal of Student - If, based on the evidence available and/or submitted for consideration by the student, it is the opinion of the Dean of Student Engagement, in consultation with the Director of the Counseling Center, Provost, or other appropriate medical personnel, that the student constitutes a substantial risk, the student may be permanently dismissed from the institution without the potential to reenroll.

-SEXUAL HARASSMENT / SEXUAL VIOLENCE POLICY
+SEXUAL HARASSMENT/SEXUAL VIOLENCE POLICY

 All members of the College community have the right to be free from sex discrimination in the form of sexual harassment; as dictated by the Office for Civil Rights, acts of sexual violence are a form of sexual harassment.
 Sex discrimination, including sexual harassment and sexual assault, is prohibited by federal and state law as well as College policy.
-Sexual harassment may take two forms: (1) creating a hostile environment, and (2) quid pro quo.
+The College is committed to appropriately addressing alleged acts of sexual harassment and sexual violence.